riggraz/no-style-please/README.md

-# no-style-please
+# no style, please!

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem
+A (nearly) no-css minimalist [Jekyll](https://jekyllrb.com/) theme, inspired by [elly's site](http://tilde.town/~elly/).

 ## Installation

+If you haven't already created your blog using Jekyll, follow the [instructions](https://jekyllrb.com/docs/) to do so from Jekyll's documentation.

+NOTE: if you are using Jekyll with GitHub Pages, see the [GitHub Pages installation section](#github-pages-installation).

-Add this line to your Jekyll site's `Gemfile`:
+Then, to style your blog with this theme, add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "no-style-please"